unbit/uwsgi-docs/RackQuickstart.rst

 By default the uWSGI rack plugin, calls the ruby GC after every request.
 If you want to reduce this rate just add the ``--rb-gc-freq <n>`` option, where n is the number of requests after the GC is called.

-If you plan to make benchmark of uWSGI (or compare it with other solutions) take in account its use of GC.
+If you plan to make benchmarks of uWSGI (or compare it with other solutions) take in account its use of GC.

 Ruby can be a memory devourer, so we prefer to be aggressive with memory by default instead of making hello-world benchmarkers happy.